usnistgov/oar-pdr-py/docs/manual/source/index.rst

 we introduce the primary functions of the PDR and its overall architecture.
 We then describe the subcomponents and services that make up the PDR and how they are designed to deliver the functionality.
 Links are provided to software API documentation.
-Not included in this document are repository operations.
+Not covered in this document is information on repository operations.

 The ``nistoar`` packages are provided primarily via the `oar-pdr-py GitHub repository <https://github.com/usnistgov/oar-pdr-py>`_.